Loans and credit

 A mortgage is a long-term financial commitment.
 You need to assess your finances and ensure that you can manage the repayments.
 The Central Bank has set limits on the size of residential mortgages.

-Describes how credit history databases work and how to access your credit history.
+Describes how credit history databases work and how to access your credit history in the Central Credit Register.

 If you borrow money you will be charged interest.
 If you save money you will earn interest.
 Find out about the different terms used for interest charged or earned.